 The reason for us to pursue spiritual practices is in obedience to and in love for Christ.
 Benefits to our health and well-being are additional blessings to us from God.
 As we grow in Christ-likeness, we are likely to find ourselves feeling better not only spiritually but physically and emotionally as well.

 habits and practices influence our moral character.
 In psychology parlance, this is often referred to as “relational generativity” or “generative care.”

-Along with fellow psychology professor Michael Leffel, Ph.D., Oakes Mueller has studied how care-related virtues affect physician-patient interactions.
-They are currently conducting similar research involving undergraduate students as well as pastors-in-training.
-They have found that interventions such as mindfulness and gratitude practices tend to positively affect people’s behavior toward others.
+practices in specific areas affect physician-patient interactions.
+They are currently conducting similar research involving undergraduate students as well as pastors.
+They have found interventions such as mindfulness and gratitude practices tend to positively affect people’s behavior toward others.

 For example, their recent research with students indicates that mindfulness practices may make a difference in how students interact with their friends.
 The study involved tracking change over time in students who engaged in mindfulness practices and in their friends.